maroozi/islamic-studies-quiz/README.md

 - "Keep learning!
 You can do it!"
 - "You're doing great!"

+## � Navigation Flow

+1. **Subject Selection** → Choose Islamic Studies, Qur'an, or Arabic
+2. **Welcome Screen** → Review topics and start quiz
+3. **Quiz Questions** → Answer one question at a time
+4. **Results Screen** → View score and choose to retry or switch subjects

-## 📄 Files
+## �📄 Files

-- `index.html` - Main HTML structure
+- `index.html` - Main HTML structure with multi-subject support
-- `style.css` - All styling and animations
+- `style.css` - All styling, animations, and responsive design
-- `script.js` - Quiz logic and 45-question bank
+- `script.js` - Quiz logic with separate question banks per subject
 - `README.md` - Documentation

 ---